sahilrajput03/sahilrajput03/game-development.md

 ## vulkan guidance

+Vulkan is a low-overhead, cross-platform API, open standard for 3D graphics and computing.
+Vulkan targets high-performance real-time 3D graphics applications, such as video games and interactive media.
+It is highly perfomant for linux os.
+And unreal engine 5 has good support for it.
+But my laptop's graphic card doesn't support vulkan or may be drivers aren't made.

 ```
-# CHECK IF VULCAN IS WORKING: 1

-# CHECK IF VULCAN IS WORKING: 2
+# CHECK IF VULCAN IS WORKING:
 # Install via yay:
 sudo pacman -S vkcube-git
 # usage: vkcube
 ## currently shows No Vulkan devices found.

 https://forums.unrealengine.com/t/vulkan/242035
 ```

 - [Unity vs. unreal](https://unrealcommunity.wiki/differences-between-unity-and-unreal-b2c4rqwm)